MarkCondello/dev-notes/WP/actions/index.md

 });
 ```

-The example above redirects users if access a specific page and are not logged in.
+The example above redirects users if they access a specific page and are not logged in.
 We opened a `do_action()` hook named 'user_redirected' which passes the date/ time and is then run with the add_action 'user_redirected'.

-This function logs a message to a log file.
+The implementation of this action logs a message to a log file.
 The tutorial explaining this code can be found (here)[https://www.youtube.com/watch?v=9GuJi8dYuAs].

 ## [ShortCode action](https://www.smashingmagazine.com/2012/05/wordpress-shortcodes-complete-guide/)